Dleibe1/Project-Builder/CODE_ROADMAP.md

 ### Routing for view navigation:

-Client-Side Views Navigation with React Router:
+#### Client-Side Views Navigation with React Router:
-Routing for browser navigation within the React app is handled by a [React Router component](client/src/components/App.js#L46).
+Routing for browser navigation within the React app is handled by a [React Router component](client/src/components/App.js#L46-L89) in [App.js](client/src/components/App.js).

 URL paths for top-level React components are defined within React Route components.
-For example [this code found in App.js](client/src/components/App.js#L49-L51) will cause the ProjectList component to be rendered at the base URL.
+For example [lines 49-51 in App.js](client/src/components/App.js#L49-L51) will cause the ProjectList component to be rendered at the base URL.

 ### Server Side Fallback for Client Views: